-The volumetric modeling engine of Arkio will automatically collide, align and re-host objects in the scene.
-This means moving objects in Arkio will complete 5 conventional 3D modeling operations in one hand gesture (move, rotate, align, re-host and group).
+The volumetric modeling engine of Arkio will auto collide, align, and re-host objects in the scene.
+So moving objects in Arkio will complete 5 conventional 3D modeling operations in one gesture (move, rotate, align, re-host and group).

-By laser - Using the laser to move an object will keep the object rotated in the same way unless it collides with other geometry.
-This is great when you like to work orthogonal or when you are making rough orthogonal adjustments to objects in the scene (like moving an entire building around at human scale)
+Using the laser to move an object will keep the object rotation the same unless it collides with other solid geometry.
+This is great when you like to move things with greater accuracy or when you are making rough orthogonal adjustments to objects in the scene (like moving an entire building around at human scale)

-When moving objects with a laser it’s easy to push the object further away over a longer distances by moving your controller forward.
-This movement can be repeated as many times as needed and can be very helpful when making position adjustments at human scale.
+When moving objects with a laser it’s easy to push the object further away over longer distances by moving your controller forward.
+This movement can be repeated as many times as needed and is helpful when making large position adjustments at human scale.

-Working with your hands allows you to position and align things fast with extra hand accuracy and makes it easy to try out something by just moving it or add some ‘human touch’ into your designs by adding small rotations to the objects you are moving.
+Working with your hands allows you to reposition things fast and makes it easy to try out something by just moving it or add some ‘human touch’ into your designs by giving small rotations to the objects you are moving.

 When using a laser or hand movement the action button will also show additional commands like making a duplicate (press the button once) or array (keep the button pressed).
-You can also throw away (delete) the object you are moving by making a swing with your controller and letting go of the trigger - also great for releasing some stress! :)
+You can also throw away (delete) the object you are moving by making a swing with your controller and letting go of the trigger before you stop - also great for releasing some stress! :)